-Here in Tāmaki, we’re spoilt for choice when it comes to weekend markets.
+Here in Tāmaki Makaurau Auckland, we’re spoilt for choice when it comes to weekend markets.
 Across the city and across the week, we’ve got markets for everything you can shake your coin purse at: tropical plants, unique gift ideas, pre-loved vintage finds, up-and-coming artists’ wares, the best of Auckland food artisans, a smorgasboard of food trucks, and even treats for your furry four-legged friends.

 Make markets your favourite weekend morning ritual and kick on with mates for the night markets too (we're looking at you Auckland Night Markets).
-We've rounded up a list of all of the best markets across Tāmaki you need to check out.
+That said, here is our (extensive!) list of the very best Auckland markets.

 Never miss a new opening or upcoming event in Auckland again—get us in your inbox here.